gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/developer/build-prerequisites.md

 ### Prepare folders

-*   in a place of you choice, create a folder `GNU ARM Eclipse`
+*   in a place of you choice, create a folder `GNU MCU Eclipse`
 *   inside it create two more folders, `Eclipses` and `Eclipse Workspaces`

 ### Install Eclipse IDE for Eclipse Commiters